shlomo-b/homeProd-K3s/README.md

    ```bash
    helm install prod-argocd argo/argo-cd --namespace argocd --create-namespace --version 7.7.23
    ```
-  (Optional) For SSO integration and certificates, you can use a values file:
-    # Create a values.yaml file with your custom configuration
+    2.2 (Optional) For SSO integration and certificates, you can use a values file: bash# Create a values.yaml file with your custom configuration
     # Then upgrade the chart with:
     helm upgrade prod-argocd argo/argo-cd --namespace argocd -f values.yaml --create-namespace --version 7.7.23

 3. Get the ArgoCD admin password:
    ```bash